GSP

 Some protocols have "connection upkeep" mechanisms.
 These mechanisms usually send some traffic on existing connections in order to keep them alive; this can prevent connections from being closed due to overzealous firewalls, for example.

-Currently the only protocol with a connection upkeep mechanism is HTTP/2: when the connection upkeep interval is exceeded and curl_easy_upkeep(3) is called, an HTTP/2 PING frame is sent on the connection.
+For HTTP/2 we have an upkeep mechanism: when the connection upkeep interval is exceeded and curl_easy_upkeep(3) is called, an HTTP/2 PING frame is sent on the connection.

 This function must be explicitly called in order to perform the upkeep work.
 The connection upkeep interval is set with CURLOPT_UPKEEP_INTERVAL_MS(3).